 …to the success of any company or professional.

-Storytelling, when done right, is a powerful tool for any company looking to make a positive impression.
-But what exactly is storytelling and why should it matter to CEOs and corporations?
+When done right, storytelling is a powerful tool for any company looking to make a positive impression.
+But what exactly is storytelling, and why should it matter to CEOs and corporations?

-When a business integrates smart storytelling into their strategy, it first and foremost attracts the right people.
-Using a tone of voice that is authentic to your industry and audience can immediately filter through the noise to reach that target demographic.
-An audience of middle-aged financial advisors, for example, is going to speak and listen differently than twenty-something web developers.
+When a business integrates brilliant storytelling into its strategy, it first and foremost attracts the right people.
+Using a voice tone that is authentic to your industry and audience can immediately filter through the noise to reach your target demographic.
+For example, an audience of middle-aged financial advisors will speak and listen differently than twenty-something web developers.

-A story, no matter how great, won’t be heard if it’s not being told in a way that captures your market’s attention.
+No matter how great, a story won’t be heard if it’s not being told in a way that captures your market’s attention.

-But if it is heard?
-Strong storytelling can drive action forward and influence decisions.
+Strong storytelling can drive action and influence decisions.
 Stories are compelling because of the emotional factor.
-We are attracted by what feels humanized and approachable, which is why storytelling can make a significant difference in how a company is perceived and received.
-By remaining unique and authentic, it builds interest and trust and allows you to establish yourself as a leader in the industry.
+We are attracted by what feels humanized and approachable, which is why storytelling can significantly affect how a company is perceived and received.
+Remaining unique and authentic builds interest and trust and allows you to establish yourself as a leader in the industry.

-What is often overlooked in corporate storytelling is the impactful way in which products or services can be introduced to the audience.
-A good story opens up the opportunity to create a relatable narrative that makes people realize they are looking for a solution to a problem and your company is the one that can provide it.
-Not only that, the right tone of voice can help make your audience more open to engaging with you, giving you a chance to learn crucial knowledge that could help shape future products and services.
+Corporate storytelling often overlooks the impactful way of introducing products or services to the audience.
+A good story opens up the opportunity to create a relatable narrative that makes people realize they are looking for a solution to a problem, and your company can provide it.
+Also, the right tone of voice can help make your audience more open to engaging with you, allowing you to learn crucial knowledge that could help shape future products and services.

 What’s also interesting is that storytelling isn’t just about the external impact; internal storytelling can significantly affect and change company culture.
-A clear story that weaves in the company’s vision and is easy to understand and remember goes a long way for leaders and employees alike.
-It creates a sense of unity and connection, can help determine the type of people who are hired, and even how work is done.
+A straightforward story that weaves into the company’s vision and is easy to understand and memorable will go a long way for leaders and employees.
+It creates a sense of unity and connection and can help determine the type of people hired and how work gets done.

 This is the power of a good story.

-Storytelling has always been important to me and throughout my career, I’ve understood the importance of it.
-The very first book I ever wrote over two decades ago was focused on getting people to share their stories.
+Storytelling has always been important to me, and throughout my career, I’ve understood its importance.
+My first book over two decades ago focused on getting people to share their stories.

-The opportunities I’ve had working with world renowned personalities, extraordinary professionals, and exceptional business people have all showed me how storytelling can impact the world.
+The opportunities I’ve had working with world-renowned personalities, extraordinary professionals, and exceptional business people have all shown me how storytelling could impact the world.

-I remember as an employee, writing a story and helping a company win two major prestigious awards, including company of the year.
+I remember writing a story and helping a company win two prestigious awards, including the Company of the Year.
 It was their powerful story that helped position them to achieve those accolades.

-For any company, it’s when their story is told authentically and in line with their vision, that it has the most impact.
-The power of a great story is how it allows a company to connect with their audience.
+When a story is told authentically and in line with a vision, it has the most impact on any company.
+The power of a great story is how it allows a company to connect with its audience.

-Over the course of my career, I’ve developed the skills and learned how to tell compelling stories.
-While I’ve applied these skills in various ways, today I help companies and organizations position themselves as industry leaders, which results in new opportunities and opens doors to more customers or clients and new partnerships.
+I’ve developed the skills and learned how to tell compelling stories throughout my career.
+While I’ve applied these skills in various ways, today, I help companies and organizations position themselves as industry leaders, which results in new opportunities and opens doors to more customers or clients and new partnerships.

-However, what I’ve discovered whether as an employee, a consultant, or a media coach, is that it always comes back to having a great story and vision.
+However, I’ve discovered that it always comes back to having a great story and vision, whether as an employee, a consultant, or a media coach.
 These are the things that are the differentiators and determine the success of companies.
-I’m not just referring to good companies, but ones that are iconic.
-Those that have earned that recognition because of their story and the way they understand and engage their customers and clients.
+I’m not referring to good companies, but iconic ones — those who have earned recognition because of their story and how they understand and engage their customers and clients.

-People are looking for something to give them an edge; something they don’t have and feel like they need in order to improve their business, profession, or life.
+People are looking for something to give them an edge, something they don’t have, and feel they need to improve their business, profession, or life.
 That’s what you are communicating in your story.